diversable/maurice/README.md

 [![Julia-Rust](https://github.com/diversable/Maurice/actions/workflows/julia-rust.yml/badge.svg?branch=main)](https://github.com/diversable/Maurice/actions/workflows/julia-rust.yml)

-NOTICE:
+The `mce` (Maurice) CLI has useful functionality for beginners and advanced programmers - so feel free to give it a try and give feedback on the commands / workflow in the Github "issues".

-This software is under development and is currently in the 'Alpha' phase.
+Just be aware that this software is still under development and is currently in the 'Alpha' phase.

+There's more to come!

 _Windows Compatibility_: